 Are you craving something sweet but don’t want the hassle of baking traditional cookies?
 Look no further than these air fryer cookie fries!

-Note; For Complete instructions and detailed quantities, keep on scrolling until the end of the page, where there is a printable recipe card.
+Note: For Complete instructions and detailed quantities, scroll to the end of the page, where there is a printable recipe card.

-• Flour: Use regular, all-purpose flour, that has been sifted, to remove any clumps.
+• Flour: Use regular, all-purpose flour that has been sifted to remove clumps.

 • Cream of Tartar: This helps to give the cookies a light and fluffy texture.